Countess-of-Chester-Hospital-NHS-FT/NWAS-Data-Import/README.md

 Requirements file under construction.

 ### Contributing
 Contributions and identification of issues are welcomed.
-For issues please raise an issue, or for general comment use discussions.
+For issues please raise a GitHub issue on this repo, or for general comment use discussions.
 If you have been able to repurpose the code for your own organisation or found the code in this repo helpful then please let us know in discussions.

 1. Fork the Project